kamilkowdev/knowledge-base/README.md

 This project is a result of developing my skills in Bootstrap framework.

-# Used languages - HTML / Bootstrap / JS
+# Used languages
+HTML / Bootstrap / JS

+# Link
 https://kamilkowdev.github.io/knowledge-base/category.html

 ## Screenshots